 Tampa Spinal Cord Injury FAQ

-Tampa has its share of adventures.
-However, sometimes those adventures lead to serious injuries, including spinal cord injuries.
-Spinal cord injuries are among the most serious injuries that a person can incur, often resulting in a lifetime of medical treatments.
 If you have suffered a spinal cord injury in Tampa due to an accident that was caused by someone else, Florida law allows you to recover injury-related damages through a personal injury lawsuit.
 Experiencing a spinal cord injury can be a frightening and confusing time, filled with questions.
-Here are some of the most frequent questions we are asked about spinal cord injuries from our Tampa clients and prospective clients.
+Here are some of the most frequent questions we are asked about spinal cord injury lawsuits from our Tampa clients and prospective clients.

 How common are spinal cord injuries?